-The following is taken from the Graduate Catalog of Studies.
+The following is taken from the University of Arkansas Graduate Catalog of Studies.
 Sanctions for acts of academic dishonesty committed by graduate students may be applied in the following ways.

 A. Initial Report of Infraction

 1. Infractions Involving Graded Course Work